 Please note that Alateens are more than welcome to attend an Al-Anon meeting location at any time.
 Perhaps you're looking for an Alateen meeting, but don't find your location listed above.
 Please visit the Alateen meeting locator to access additional locations in Washington.

 Sometimes it's not possible to get out to attend Al-Anon meetings.
 If that's the case for you, you'll be happy to know you can find Alanon online too.
 The following are just some of the options available to you.

 Teens often feel much more comfortable sharing with others through chat meetings.
 This Alateen chat meeting is available for teens that need an outlet to talk with others.

 Chances are that you've tried to talk with your loved one about getting addiction treatment.
 Whether he or she needs alcohol rehab or drug rehab, you know something needs to change.
 Unfortunately, it's common for addicts to not listen to their concerned loved ones.
 This can leave you feeling worried, hopeless and lost.

 Many people with addictions end up agreeing to drug treatment or alcohol treatment afterwards.
 Because of this, they have been successful for so many people.
 It might work well for you too.

-At Northpoint Evergreen Bellevue, we understand how difficult this time is for you.
+At Northpoint the Evergreen, we understand how difficult this time is for you.
 Want to help you in any way that we can.
 We can provide you with additional resources and help for this critical time in your family's life.
 If your loved one is ready for treatment, our IOP program might be the perfect solution.

 Do you have additional questions about Al-Anon meetings in WA State?
 Are you interested in learning more about alcohol treatment or drug treatment?
 Please contact us to learn how we can assist you.